ansible/ansible/README.md

 =======

-Ansible is a extra-simple tool/API for doing 'parallel remote things' over SSH -- whether executing commands, running declarative 'modules', or executing larger 'playbooks' that can serve as a configuration management or deployment system.
+Ansible is a extra-simple tool/API for doing 'parallel remote things' over SSH -- whether executing commands, running "modules", or executing larger 'playbooks' that can serve as a configuration management or deployment system.

 While [Func](http://fedorahosted.org/func), which I co-wrote,